-То City Council
+To City Council

 Service Area Infrastructure, Development and Environment

 Date Tuesday, July 15, 2025

-Subject 1 Norwich Street West - Notice of Intention to Designate
+Subject 3 Norwich Street West - Notice of Intention to Designate

 Recommendation

-- 1. That the City Clerk be authorized to publish and serve notice of intention to designate 1 Norwich Street West pursuant to Part IV, Section 29 of the Ontario Heritage Act.
+- 1. That the City Clerk be authorized to publish and serve notice of intention to designate 3 Norwich Street West pursuant to Part IV, Section 29 of the Ontario Heritage Act.

-- 2. That the designation bylaw be brought before Council for approval if no objections are received within the thirty (30) day objection period.
+- 2. That the designation bylaw be brought before Council for approval if no objections are received within thirty (30) day objection period.

 Executive Summary

 Purpose of Report

 In November 2022, the Government of the Province of Ontario passed Bill 23 (amended by Bill 185), which made changes to the Ontario Heritage Act that will remove all non-designated properties from the Municipal Heritage Register on January 1, 2027.
 Heritage planning staff and the Heritage Advisory Committee have been reviewing properties on the Municipal Heritage Register for designation under Part IV of the Ontario Heritage Act.

-The purpose of this report is to recommend that Council publish its intention to designate 1 Norwich Street West pursuant to Part IV, Section 29 of the Ontario Heritage Act.
+The purpose of this report is to recommend that Council publish its intention to designate 3 Norwich Street West pursuant to Part IV, Section 29 of the Ontario Heritage Act.
 The cultural heritage significance and heritage attributes of the property are described in this report.

 Key Findings

-1 Norwich Street West is listed as a non-designated built heritage resource on the City of Guelph's Municipal Register of Cultural Heritage Properties under Part IV, Section 27 of the Ontario Heritage Act.
+3 Norwich Street West is listed as a non-designated built heritage resource on the City of Guelph's Municipal Register of Cultural Heritage Properties under Part IV, Section 27 of the Ontario Heritage Act.

 A property may be designated under Part IV, Section 29 of the Ontario Heritage Act if it meets two or more of the criteria used to determine cultural heritage value or interest as set out in Ontario Regulation 9/06 (as amended by Ontario Regulation 569/22; see Attachment-1).

 Heritage planning staff, in consultation with the Heritage Advisory Committee, have completed a Cultural Heritage Evaluation Report and statement of significance.
-Staff have determined that the property at 1 Norwich Street West meets six of the nine criteria used to determine cultural heritage value according to Ontario Regulation 9/06 (as amended by O. Reg 569/22) under the Ontario Heritage Act.
+Staff have determined that the property at 3 Norwich Street West meets six of the nine criteria used to determine cultural heritage value according to Ontario Regulation 9/06 (as amended by O. Reg 569/22) under the Ontario Heritage Act.

 Therefore, the property merits individual heritage designation under the Ontario Heritage Act.

 Strategic Plan Alignment

 The key findings and recommendations of this report align with 2024-2027 Strategic Plan priority 6.1.4 to conserve our cultural heritage resources.

 Future Guelph Theme

 City Building

 Future Guelph Objectives

 City Building: Grow and care for our community space and places

 Financial Implications

 None

 Report

 Location

-1 Norwich Street West (Figure 1) is part of a 2-storey block of attached buildings on the northwest corner of Woolwich Street and Norwich Street West (Figure 2).
-The legal description of the property known as 1 Norwich Street West is PT LOTS 24 & 40, PLAN 35, PARTS 13 & 17 61R2027; T/W & S/T RO772283; T/W RIGHT OF WAY OVER PT 11, 61R2027 IN FAVOUR OF THE OWNERS OF PARTS 13 AND 17 FOR THE PURPOSES OF INGRESS AND EGRESS TO PARTS 10, 15 AND 16, 61R2027 AS IN LT70679.
-Figure 1 - 1 Norwich Street West.
+3 Norwich Street West (Figure 1) is part of a 2-storey block of attached buildings on the northwest side of Norwich Street West at the corner of Woolwich Street.
+(Figure 2) The legal description of the property known as 3 Norwich Street West is PT LOTS 24 & 40, PLAN 35, PARTS 8, 9, 12 61R2027; T/W & S/T RO732886; GUELPH.
+Figure 1 - 3 Norwich Street West.
 (Heritage Planning 2025)

-Figure 2 - Location of 1 Norwich Street West.
-(City of Guelph GIS)
+Figure 2 - Location of 3 Norwich St West (City of Guelph GIS)

-The block of buildings is known historically as "Barclay Terrace" and continues southwest in the separately owned properties of 3, 5, 7 and 9 Norwich Street West and 240 Woolwich Street (Figures 3 and 4).
+The block of buildings is known historically as "Barclay Terrace" including the separately owned properties of 9, 7, 5, and 1 Norwich Street West and 240 Woolwich Street (Figures 3 and 4).
 Figure 3 - Barclay Terrace viewed from south.
 (Heritage Planning 2025)